SCCI discusses enhancing investment cooperation with Oman Chamber

 Al Owais further noted that the Chamber places particular emphasis on enhancing joint efforts in sectors that form the backbone of the future economy, with a focus on advanced manufacturing, logistics, and energy.

-For his part, Saeed bin Ali Al Abri outlined the preparations of the Oman Chamber branch in North Al Batinah Governorate to host the Suhar Investment Forum 2026.
+For his part, H.E.
+Eng.
+Saeed bin Ali Al Abri outlined the preparations of the Oman Chamber branch in North Al Batinah Governorate to host the Suhar Investment Forum 2026.

 He confirmed that the event will provide interactive platforms enabling manufacturers and business executives from Sharjah and across the UAE to engage with their Omani counterparts and explore opportunities to enhance their footprint in regional and global markets.